Professor of History and Philosophy of Science

 Research interests: History of scientific instruments and the preservation of material relating to scientific heritage; early science and mathematics, particularly physics, meteorology and astronomy.

-Liba Taub was a co-investigator on the AHRC-funded project Diagrams, Figures and the Transformation of Astronomy, 1450–1650.
+I was a co-investigator, with Nick Jardine and Sachiko Kusukawa, on the AHRC-funded project Diagrams, Figures and the Transformation of Astronomy, 1450–1650.

-Taub was awarded an Einstein Foundation Visiting Fellowship to support her work with the Berlin-based excellence cluster TOPOI: The Formation and Transformation of Space and Knowledge in Ancient Civilizations.
+The Einstein Foundation awarded me a Visiting Fellowship, which supported my work (over four years) with the Berlin-based excellence cluster TOPOI: The Formation and Transformation of Space and Knowledge in Ancient Civilizations.

 'Archiving Scientific Ideas in Greco-Roman Antiquity', in Science in the Archives: Pasts, Presents, Futures, ed.
 Lorraine Daston, University of Chicago Press, 2017.